pravinyo/website/_posts/2025-09-11-dynamodb-single-table-design.md

 ## Anti-Patterns: What Breaks Single Table Design

+In contrast, here are some common anti-patterns that break the principles of single table design.

 ### Anti-Pattern 1: Different Partition Keys for Related Entities

+Instead of using the document ID as the partition key for all related entities, some designs use different PKs for each entity type.
+This breaks co-location and forces multiple queries or expensive scans:

 ```python
 # WRONG: Different PK for each entity type breaks co-location
 broken_structure = [